tailosinc/vl53l0x-linux/README.md

 # VL53L0X library for Linux
-Version: _not yet released_<br>
+Version: 0.1
-Release date: _not yet released_
+Release date: 25.02.2017

 ---

 ## Summary
 This is a library for Linux that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
 The library makes it simple to configure the sensor and read range data from it via I&sup2;C.

-Additionally it provides (_will provide_) support for managing multiple sensors connected to the same bus by managing hardware standby of individual sensors via their XSHUT pins.
+Additionally it provides support for managing multiple sensors connected to the same bus by managing hardware standby of individual sensors via their XSHUT pins, see [multiple sensors section](#multiple-sensors)

 ---

 ## Development status
-* `Wire.h` replaced with `WiringPi` (tested & working)
+* `Wire.h` replaced with `WiringPi`
-* constructor extended to pass required data for I&sup2;C and GPIO usage
-* added support for hardware standby management by XSHUT pin (via GPIO)
+* Multiple sensors support added
+* Hardware standby (XSHUT) management support added (part of multiple sensors support)
+* Single sensor: tested and working (`examples/single`)
+* Multiple sensors: tested and working (`examples/multiple`)
+* Code style consistency improved
-* improved consistency of code style, moved documentation comments to header (why would you want them with source?), etc
+* Documentation moved to header (why would you want them with source?)
-* tested and working: single sensor (`examples/single`)
-* tested and not fully working: multiple sensors (`examples/multiple`)
+* Other minor improvements

 TODO:
-* more tests
-* more examples
-* documentation
+* Improve/add missing documentation

----

-## Used libraries/dependencies
-* [WiringPi (my fork)](https://github.com/mjbogusz/wiringPi) - for both I&sup2;C and GPIO connectivity.
-My forked version adds support for Odroid boards.
+* More examples/tests (?)
+* Better error handling/reporting (?)

 ---